caraya/feedback-review/amp.md

 But what happens if you need to load data for your application?
 Say you want to load product data for your shopping cart, or a tour date list for your favorite band?
 Those are stored on your server, not the cache and for them to work properly you need to set CORS headers on them so they will work for origins other than yours.

 On a side note, if you hit the AMP cache URL from a desktop browser it will redirect you to the desktop, however, if you hit an AMP link using an activation script like `https://www.gq.com/story/gq-eye-exclusive-fatherhood-style-series---todd-snyder/amp` it will take you to the AMP version, regardless of platform or form factor.
+I find this even more interesting, why restrict some ways to access the content from some form factors and not others?
+Am I missing the point of the URLs?

 ### Performance

 People have been working with performance for years.
-The early work Ilia Grigorik and Addy Osmani did and continue to do at Google, tools like UNCSS, the fact that we can precache and preload content, the fact that we have PWA and its component technologiies available within and outside PWAs, among other things, really makes me wonder how lazy we've become as developers.
+The early work Ilia Grigorik and Addy Osmani did and continue to do at Google, tools like UNCSS, the fact that we can precache and preload content (but not provide automatic preloading like Google does with AMP search results), the fact that we have PWA and its component technologiies available within and outside PWAs really makes me wonder how lazy we've become as developers.

-Nothing that AMP does is new and most of those techniques are available to most browsers (old and evergreen) right now.
-I strongly believe it's the search carrot that brings people to AMP, not the technology itself.

-I'll take three examples of things we can do now to make experiences better without AMP: Image Optimization, Resource Pioritization and Service Workers.
+I'll take three examples of things we can do now to make experiences outside of an AMP environment: Image Optimization, Resource Pioritization and Service Workers.

 We know that images make up for a large fraction of what gets pushed into a web page, we don't evangelize tools like [Imagemin](https://github.com/imagemin/imagemin) and workflows that use these tools to generate smaller images.

-**_Does `amp-image` really reduce the bloat problem?_**
+**_Does `amp-image` really reduce the bloat problem?_** If you make the images smaller that means people will put even more images in a page because the size of each individual image is smaller so we can use more of them, we don't need to worry about the individual image, AMP will take care of that.

 It is not hard to create a good [resource prioritization](https://developers.google.com/web/fundamentals/performance/resource-prioritization) strategy using a combination of H2 Push, link preload, prefetch, prerender and dns-prefetch to load resources the way we want them to.
 If we compare this with lazy loading content so they will only load when needed, we have a much better web experience.